dazzulblaster/Test-JomNiaga/README.md

 - Access financial services such as loans, grants, and government programs

 By streamlining onboarding into a **single, reusable flow**, JomNiaga reduces paperwork, minimizes dropout rates, and unlocks continuous access to financial tools.
 The platform nudges MSMEs toward better financial practices while supporting **sustainability** and **inclusivity** as part of Malaysia's evolving digital payment ecosystem.
 ---
+## Get Started with JomNiaga
+This guide will walk you through setting up the JomNiaga app on your machine using Expo Go.
+1. Download Expo Go app from App store or Google Playstore.
+2. Scan the QR below using your device's camera

+---